-The day before the event, Maryia, Tanya, Olga and Veranika flew in from Belarus and took to the streets of Manchester to film Godel’s Dev In The City, which you can watch here.
+The day before the event, Maryia, Tanya, Olga and Veranika flew in and took to the streets of Manchester to film Godel’s Dev In The City, which you can watch here.

 Hack Manchester 2016 offered a range of technologically creative challenged drawn up and presented by various large companies.
 Out of these, Godel entered both the Co-Op’s and Clockworks’ competitions – not in the least afraid to take on both difficult tasks in just 24 hours.